Road trip to Rajasthan – A journey that leaves you speechless.

 Posted by Avis on January 4, 2019|

 At a drivable distance away from Delhi, a road trip to Rajasthan is a good place to head out to if you love thrilling drives.
 Home to iconic structures, ancient forts and temples, and majestic palaces, there is plenty to do and see in Rajasthan.

 While a road trip to Rajasthan can be daunting, particularly when it comes to routes but with our Avis rental car, you can confidently prepare yourself for a fun journey without worry.
-Hire a car from Avis in Delhi and drive straight into the heart of this desert land.
+Hire a car in Delhi for outstation from Avis in Delhi and drive straight into the heart of this desert land.
 It is best to depart from Delhi in the morning towards Jaipur.
 The Delhi to Jaipur by car distance is 277km.

 Overview of the road trip to Rajasthan